Purpose of safety investigations

 Other factors that increase risk: a safety factor identified during an occurrence investigation which did not meet the definition of contributing safety factor but was still considered to be important to communicate in an investigation report in the interests of improved transport safety.

-Other finding: any finding, other than that associated with safety factors, considered important to include in an investigation report.
+Other findings: any finding, other than that associated with safety factors, considered important to include in an investigation report.
 Such findings may resolve ambiguity or controversy, describe possible scenarios or safety factors when firm safety factor findings were not able to be made, or note events or conditions which 'saved the day' or played an important role in reducing the risk associated with an occurrence.

 Safety issue: a safety factor that: